TangentFoxy/Pop.Box/docs/dev/Pop.md

 - `pop.mousereleased()` Handling a click maybe should *not* check bounds.
   Handling a mouse release should maybe *not* check for `excludeDraw`.
 If an element was already selected and then went invisible, I'm probably breaking things worse by doing this.
+This has been changed.

 [1]: ../Pop.md